Dominique Mansuy Roget: Service

 In the Swiss Campaign of 1799, under overall command of André Masséna, he led the 13th Dragoons in Brigadier General Oudinot's division in the Alpine Rhine (the Rhine between Switzerland and Liechtenstein).
 He was instructed to cross the Rhine at a ford near Verdenberg.
 The sudden rise of the river made this impractical and several troopers drowned in the attempt.
 Colonel Roget led his regiment across the river under fire from Habsburg sharpshooters concealed on the other side; having reached the east bank, he ordered the remaining dragons on the far bank to bring the artillery across.
 Under the cover of artillery fire, Roget drove the Austrian defenders back past the village of Eschen.
 The next day, after a lively fight, Colonel Roget led a successful cavalry charge against the Regiment O'Donnell and Regiment Modena, taking a number of prisoners, five cannons, and 200 horses.
 Subsequently, he was promoted to general of brigade.
 In 1799, under command of Michel Ney, he participated in the Battle of Winterthur.

 He commanded the 13th Dragoons (after 4 March 1797).
 He fought at the Battle of Austerlitz, where he also commanded the 10th and 11th dragoons, of Walther's division.
 By 30 December 1806, he had been promoted to general of division and in 1808, he commanded the 3rd division at Metz.
 In January 1813, the Allied offensive had reached the border regions between the German states and France.
 In anticipation of invasion, Marshal Marmont investigated all preparations for the defense of Metz, and found the state of troops and defenses lacking.
-He accused Roget of gross incompetence, and removed him from his post as military commander of Metz, appointing Durette in his place.
+He accused Roget of gross incompetence, and removed him from his post as military commander of Metz, appointing Durutte in his place.
 Upon the Bourbon Restoration, Roget retired to Remelfing where he died on 9 January 1832.